isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 It is important to be cautious when killing bed bugs; employ the best method that suit your place best.
 Always educate your humans on how to deal with bed bugs bites and allergies.

-If you encounter allergic reactions from bed bug, be quick to seek medication.�Prevention of bed bugs is the best way.
+If you encounter allergic reactions from bed bug, be quick to seek medication.Prevention of bed bugs is the best way.
 In case your place is infested with bed bugs, kindly try the methods discussed above to treat them.
 Always observe precautions given.
-**�**
+****